It’s no secret that the adventure of SEO means being in it for the long game.

 The same is true of technical SEO.
 You need to get all of these elements right to have an optimized website.

-Based on the findings of a technical SEO audit, we recently made fixes to a site in the brewing industry.
+In fact, we recently made fixes to a site in the brewing industry.

 That’s the promise of technical SEO!